In this section you'll find the following:

 - Successful – included in the Dentist Candidate Pool

 - Unsuccessful – candidates are welcome to reapply in the next selection round

 Dates for the next Dentist selection process

-The timeframe for the next selection process has been scheduled for advertisement in mid-May and will appear on the SA Health Careers website as well as Seek.com.au
+The advert for the next selection process will open on Friday 20th September for a 4 week period closing on Sunday 20th October.
+The advert will be on the SA Health Careers website as well as Seek.com

 Outline of the Dentist Candidate Pool

 - SA Dental service utilises the Dentist Candidate Pool to fill general dentist vacancies in the organisation

 - As staffing in any organisation is rarely static, vacancies can occur at any time.

 - It is therefore useful to have a pool of candidates to directly approach who have been selected as suitable for employment (via a merit based selection process) to fill vacant positions.
 This is more efficient than having to conduct a separate selection process each time a vacancy occurs.